But First We Brunch!

 • Sausages - Feel free to use whichever plant based sausages you prefer.

-• Crescent roll substitute - You can use puff pastry, refrigerated flaky biscuits, or even pie dough, in place of the crescent dough.
+• Crescent roll substitute - You can use puff pastry, refrigerated biscuits or cinnamon rolls, or even pie dough, in place of the crescent dough.
 Cut the pie dough into triangles and proceed as written.
-Pull biscuits apart in half and roll out to a 3 inch circle and proceed as written.
+Pull biscuits and cinnamon rolls apart in half and roll out to a 3 inch circle and proceed as written.
 Cut puff pastry into 3 inch squares and proceed as written.

 Let's get savory